 Marketers often place the same promotional material at various consumer touch-points to minimize costs.
 So if you place a tiny QR Code on the back of a delivery truck, do not expect people to run after it and take the trouble of scanning it.
 QR Codes should always be placed on promotional material which is well within the reach of the consumer.

 3. Are they able to scan it?

-Always test the code before placing it on your promotional material, particularly in the case of designer QR Codes.
-Scannability of a code can be compromised if it lacks the right size, clarity, contrast, and lighting.
+Always test the QR Code before placing it on your promotional material, particularly in the case of designer QR Codes.
+The Scannability of a QR Code can be compromised if it lacks the right size, clarity, contrast, and lighting.

 Quick Tip: Use dynamic QR Codes that convert lengthy URLs into short URLs, which makes the QR Code simpler and less dense.